idaholab/moose/modules/doc/content/getting_started/installation/offline_installation.md

 !alert! note
 If you plan to run large-scale simulation, we recommend building petsc with 64-bit indices.
-That can be accomplished by using the following script:
+This can be accomplished with the following:

 ```bash
 cd ~/offline/moose